Rewind (Rascal Flatts song): Critical reception

 Taste of Country staff described the song favorably, saying that it "The chorus provides a unique way of getting Rascal Flatts' romantic statement through to their audience" and "It's a familiar formula."
 Got Country Online's Tara Toro wrote that "The guitar riff introduction didn't excite me, but the melody and hook are very catchy.
 As always, Gary LeVox's vocals are strong, as are the trio's harmonies."
 She gave the song 4 stars out of 5.
 Also giving it 4 out of 5 stars, Matt Bjorke of Roughstock praised lead singer Gary LeVox's "regular vocal register" along with DeMarcus's and Joe Don Rooney's harmonies.
 He described it as having a "Beatles-like lead guitar" and said that it "is fresh and different for the band and that alone should help it become ...a massive radio hit."

 Music video

 The music video was directed by Mason Dixon and premiered in February 2014.
 It starred Nashville actors and real life couple Josh Castle and Kaitlin Benedetto as the leads.
-The video received a CMT Award nomination for "Video of the Year."
+The video received a CMT Award nomination for Group Video of the Year.